 Students with a documented disabilities may be eligible for accommodations.
 The Office for Students with Disabilities (OSD) is responsible for determining reasonable accommodations based on the individual’s current functional limitations.
 Only students who have been issued an Authorization for Accommodation (AFA) by the OSD are eligible for accommodations.

-Triton Testing Center will be open during the WINTER 2023 quarter to provide secure and integrous testing services to students who need to take their paper-based tests outside the time and space constraints of the classroom.
+Triton Testing Center will be open during the SPRING 2023 quarter to provide secure and integrous testing services to students who need to take their paper-based tests outside the time and space constraints of the classroom.

 Unfortunately, the TTC is not equipped to host computer-based tests at this time.